gyohza/wdg/README.md

 ng serve
 ```

-5. Wait for the buildup process to complete.
+5. Wait for the buildup process to complete;

-6a.
-You can check if the application is running properly by accessing [http://localhost:4200/].
+6. You can check if the application is running properly by accessing [http://localhost:4200/];

+7. You may quit the application by pressing `Ctrl`+`C` or by exiting the terminal.

-6b.
-The application will be served on port `4200` by default.
+Note: The application will be served on port `4200` by default.
 In case of any warnings regarding this port, **make sure it's not being blocked by some other application, _especially_ another Angular app**.

-6c.
-You may quit the application by pressing `Ctrl`+`C` or by exiting the terminal.